 - Critical Role Wiki — for all worldbuilding information, maps and place names, the spelling of characters and who-was-that-NPC needs

-- Critical Role Transcript — volunteer group that provides official transcriptions and subtitles of all the episodes
+- Critical Role Transcript — A volunteer group that provided official transcriptions and subtitles of previous episodes and currently provides caption status updates of all new episodes

 - Critical Scope — YouTube channel collecting and editing, and archiving videos from the cast